-The asset that is the subject of a lease must be specifically identified.
+The asset that is a subject of a lease has to be specifically identified.
 This will be the case if any of the following applies:

-- The asset is explicitly specified in the contract (e.g., a specific serial number); or - The asset is implicitly specified at the time that is made available for use by the client (i.e., when there is only one asset that is capable of being used to satisfy the terms of the contract),
+- The asset is explicitly specified in the agreement (i.e., a specific serial number); or - The asset is implicitly specified at the time that is made available for use by the client (i.e., when there is only one asset that is capable of being used to satisfy the terms of the contract),

-8.12.2 Initial measurement of the right of use asset
+8.12.2 Initial measurement of the asset for right of use

-On the start date, a lessee will measure an asset for right of use at cost.
-The cost of the right of use asset will consist of:
+On the date of initiation, a lessee will measure an asset for right of use at cost.
+The cost of the asset for right of use will consist of:

-- The amount of the initial measurement of the lease liability; - Lease payments made before or after the start date, minus the lease incentives received; - · The initial direct costs incurred by the lessee; and - An estimate of the costs to be incurred by the lessee when dismantling and eliminating the underlying asset, restoring the place in which it is located or restore the underlying asset to the condition required by the lease terms and conditions, unless these costs are incurred to produce inventories.
-The lessee could incur obligations as a consequence of those costs either on the start date or as a consequence of having used the underlying asset during a specific period.
+- The amount of the initial measurement of the lease liability; - Lease payments made before or after the initiation date, less the lease incentives received; - The initial direct costs incurred by the lessee; and - An estimate of the costs to be incurred by the lessee when dismantling and eliminating the underlying asset, restoring the place in which it is located or restoring the underlying asset to the condition required by the lease terms and conditions, unless these costs are incurred to produce inventories.
+The lessee could incur obligations as a consequence of those costs either on the date of initiation or as a consequence of having used the underlying asset during the specific period.